BillForMeal/TheSnakeGame/readme.txt

 Upon exit the player may enter their name if they have made the leaderboard.

 Instructions to compile and execute:

+To run the project from the command line, go to the dist folder and type the following: java -jar "csci205FinalProject.jar"

 Our main method is in the GameMain.java file, in the gui folder.
 CSCI205FinalProject/src/gui/GameMain.java